craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 ###### Fruit Punch
 > A fruit punch anomaly is like an overflowing bowl of boiling water - a burn is common, and a death is a horrible sight.

 The field of fruit punches is a 15' radius circle.
-Within this radius, each 5' square has a 1/6 chance of being active
+Within this radius, each 5' square has a 1/6 chance of being active for up to 3d6 rounds.
+While active, creatures who enter the active space or begin their turn there take 3d6 acid damage.

 ###### Burnt Fuzz
 ###### Gas Cloud
+> A gas cloud anomaly is aptly named - green clouds of toxic gas boil the skin off your muscles and then the muscles off your bones, not that you won't die of inhalation and internal bleeding first.

+The field of gas cloud anomalies is a 25' radius of 10'

 ###### Electro
 ###### Tesla
 ###### Space Anomaly